Centennial Animal Hospital is a Full-Service Veterinary Clinic in Colorado Springs

 - Kidney & Liver Disease

 We carry a wide variety of these prescription diets from Hill’s, Purina, and Royal Canin.
 If we do not carry the specific one you’re looking for or happen to be out of stock of a prescription diet, we are happy to special order it in for you with a few days’ notice.

 Senior Pet Care

-In Colorado Springs senior pet care is available for any need your pet has at Centennial Animal Hospital.
-If you come in to speak to our vet, you’ll get a customized care plan for your pet.
-As your animal gets a bit older, it becomes more important than ever that you take steps to prevent illness and injury as well as to get care sooner if your pet becomes ill.
+In Colorado Springs, senior pet care is available for any need your pet has at Centennial Animal Hospital.
+If you come in to speak to our veterinarian, you’ll get a customized care plan for your pet.
+As your animal gets a bit older, it becomes more important than ever that you take steps to prevent illness/injury and get care sooner if your pet becomes ill.
 We can help you with that.
 Our Colorado Spring senior pet care services are extensive and include:

 Senior Pet Wellness Exams

-Bring in your pet for the senior pet wellness exam he or she needs.
+Please bring in your pet for the senior pet wellness exam he or she needs.
 We recommend coming in at least twice a year.
-This allows our team to look for any age-related concerns including organ dysfunction, cataracts, cancer, and chronic joint problems, which are typical of many pets as they age.
+This allows our team to look for any age-related concerns, including organ dysfunction, cataracts, cancer, and chronic joint problems.
+These are typical of many pets as they age.